Inflectra/spira-documentation/docs/TaraVault-User-Manual/Provisioning-Projects-&-Users.md

 ## Connecting to the Project

 Individual users can see the connection information they can use for connecting via.
-Git or Subversion by going to Tracking \> Source Code:
+Git or Subversion by going to Developing > Source Code:

 ![](img/Provisioning_Projects_&_Users_18.png)